cs3281/lectures/README.md

 ## Prerequisites

-EECE 2123 and CS 3251.
-Because an OS must make effective use of the underlying hardware, students learning OS concepts need to have a basic understanding of computer architecture; this is covered in EECE 2123.
+CS 2281 and CS 3251.
+Because an OS must make effective use of the underlying hardware, students learning OS concepts need to have a basic understanding of computer architecture; this is covered in CS 2281.
 Programming assignments are a major part of the course, so students must be comfortable with programming and debugging; this is covered in CS 3251.

 Programming assignments will be done in C unless otherwise noted.
 This is not a course on C programming – it is a course on Operating Systems.
 While some aspects of the C language will be demonstrated in this course, students are expected to familiarize themselves with the language if they are not familiar with it already.

 ## Instructors

-- Will Hedgecock `ronald.w.hedgecock@vanderbilt.edu`
-- Sandeep Neema `sandeep.neema@vanderbilt.edu`
-- Bryan Ward `bryan.ward@vanderbilt.edu`
+- Andy Gokhale `a.gokhale@vanderbilt.edu`
+- Abhishek Dubey `abhishek.dubey@vanderbilt.edu`
+- Shervin Hajiamini `shervin.hajiamini@vanderbilt.edu`

 Due to space limitations in classrooms, please attend the section for which you are registered.

-## Graders
+## TAs and graders

+- Bo Ni `bo.ni@vanderbilt.edu`
+- Saman Kittani `saman.r.kittani@vanderbilt.edu`
+- Salomon Dushimirimana `salomon.dushimirimana@vanderbilt.edu`
+- Mohammed Khan `mohammed.m.khan@vanderbilt.edu`
+- Rana Muhammad Shahroz `Khan rana.muhammad.shahroz.khan@vanderbilt.edu`
+- Chuci Liu `chuci.liu@vanderbilt.edu`
+- Xiaohan Liu `xiaohan.liu.1@vanderbilt.edu`
+- Akash Munagala `akash.munagala@vanderbilt.edu`
+- Yurui Xu `yurui.xu@vanderbilt.edu`
 - Binh Mai `binh.t.mai@vanderbilt.edu`
-- Eileen Hsu `eileen.hsu@vanderbilt.edu`
-- Trevor Jones `trevor.m.jones@vanderbilt.edu`
-- Jiashu Huang `jiashu.huang@vanderbilt.edu`
 - Ilayda Koca `ilayda.koca@vanderbilt.edu`
-- Anda Liang `anda.liang@vanderbilt.edu`

 ## Office Hours